Emilio Alarcos Llorach: Literary criticism

+Philologists Gregorio Salvador, Eugen Coșeriu, Francisco Marsá and Emilio Alarcos at the University of Barcelona in March 1989.

 In addition to his linguistic work, Alarcos wrote literary criticism, particularly on the works of Federico García Lorca and other Spanish poets.
 His analyses combined formal linguistic methods with literary insight.

 Legacy

 Emilio Alarcos Llorach is widely regarded as a pioneer of modern Spanish linguistics.
 His teaching and publications left a lasting impact on both academic linguistics and Spanish grammar education.
 The Instituto Universitario de Lingüística Emilio Alarcos at the University of Oviedo is named in his honor.